 Hana Alfikih or well known as Hana Madness is a visual artist based in Jakarta, Indonesia.
-She spent her childhood in a difficult environment which was not supportive to artistic development, and it was during her high school years that she found that art can be cathartic, helping her to maintain sanity amidst her psychological crisis.
+She spent her childhood in a difficult environment which was not supportive to artistic development, and it was during her high school years that she found if art can be cathartic, helping her to maintain sanity amidst her psychological crisis.

 She was nominated as “Top 10 Most Shinning Young Indonesian Artists” in 2017 by Detik.com.
 As “1 of 90 Young Indonesians with Inspiring Works and Thoughts” in 2018 by Opini.id.
 As a “Millenial Hero” for arts and culture in 2019 by Sindonews.
 As “10 Women of The Year” in 2019 by Her World Magazine.
 Also as “11 Inspiring Figures” by Tatler Asia.